Honeywell-UAM-Data-Management/research/README.md

 All of which will be **Combined** and then **Hashed** to produce an output

 ### Mining
+The mining algorithm will differ based on the type of blockchain system that you are using.
+However, the concept is that the algorithm will bruteforce the **Nonce** until we reach a desired result in the Hash Output

-The mine algorithm will bruteforce the **Nonce** until the hashed output starts with four 0s (0000...)
+In the video example, the mining algorithm will bruteforce the Nonce until the hashed output starts with four 0s (0000...)